Some Basic Tips for Morocco Visitors

 Couscous is no longer a common dish in the north and west of Morocco.
 Although the couscous is of Berber origin, it is less served in the east, except the semolina that sometimes accompanies the tagine.
 The bread is excellent, in the form of a fairly flat round.
 It is always proposed with tagine.
 Moroccan salad is made with tomatoes and chopped onions.
 You can eat without fear.

 The pigeon pastilla is a popular dish in Marrakech.
-It is an aumonière made from very thin puff pastry, such as brick, stuffed with pigeon and almonds, and sprinkled with sugar and cinnamon.
-It’s a bit sweet, but the bill is salty …
+It is an aumonière with very thin puff pastry, such as brick, stuffed with pigeon and almonds, and sprinkled with sugar and cinnamon.
+It’s a bit sweet, but the bill is somehow salty.
+Don’t worry !!! …

 It is delicious !!!
-There are also chicken, cheaper.
+There are also chicken. they are cheaper.

 You can find everything in the big cities, but in the countryside don’t expect too much.
 If you are going to the South, plan some useful gifts for the kids colored pencils, ballpoint pens, notebooks …